A Note on the Metric of Thompson's group V: Introduction

 Thompson's groups have received a large amount of research due to their interesting properties (\cite{cfp}).
 A line of research on them has been the study of their metric properties \cite{birget}, \cite{burillo}, \cite{bcs}, which give some insight on the word metric of the groups and also provide methods of computing distortions of some groups into others.

-The estimate of the metric for Thompson's group $V$ was provided by Birget in \cite{birget} in terms of the number of carets of the minimal reduced diagram.
-If $N$ is the number of carets of the diagram, we have the inequality
+The estimate of the metric for Thompson's group $V$ was provided by Birget in \cite{birget} in terms of the number of carets of each tree in the minimal reduced diagram.
+If $N$ is this number of carets, we have the inequality

 for some universal constant $C$.
 For the subgroups $F$ and $T$, the distance is equivalent to the number of carets, which imply that they are undistorted as subgroups of $V$.
+By taking a larger constant if necessary (either here or for Birget's bound for $V$), we can assume that the constant is the same, namely, that there exists a constant $C$ such that the following inequalities are satisfied: \begin{itemize} \item For every $x\in V$,